ufal/UMR/tecto2umr/instructions-frame-change.md

 ##### 2. A combination of the t_lemmas of the verb and its echild

 The  concept arises as a combination of the t_lemmas of the frame-evoking verb  and its echild.
 Then, the particular echild node is indicated by its functor.
-In such ceses, the echild node is deleted (as described below) and its echildren must be properly processed (see the section on structural changhes below).
+In such cases, the echild node is deleted (as described below) and its echildren must be properly processed (see the section on structural changes below).

-  For simplicity, the convention concerning a node identification as not applied here (we do not explicitly specify that the node with the CPHR functor is the echild of the verb-evoking verb (and NOT not the processed verb node)).
+  For simplicity, the convention concerning a node identification as not applied here (we do not explicitly specify that the node with the CPHR functor is the echild of the verb-evoking verb (and NOT the processed verb node)).

   Examples:
    - `být-018 --> být-CPHR-018`  (in the given sentence, find the CPHR echild of the verb and insert its t_lemma between the verb itself and its number id;